minlanyu/cs243-site/infra.md

 A full tutorial of starting Azure virtual machine can be found [here](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu).

 ## Get an Azure account
 If you don't have an Azure subscription, create a free [account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
 You may then sign in to the [Azure portal](https://portal.azure.com/).
+There should be free credits for students, which you can directly [apply](https://azure.microsoft.com/en-us/free/students/).

 ## Instances
 1. Enter **virtual machines** in the search and select **Virtual machines** under **Service**.
 In the **Virtual machines** page, select **Create** and then **Virtual machine**.